 Winona plays Abigail Williams, the gal John Proctor had an affair with.
 She’s usually the villain of The Crucible, as the ringleader who convinced the good girls of Salem to dance naked in the woods casting love spells.
-When the town starts freaking out about witches, she’s the one whose lies result in some innocent women getting burned at the stake.
+When the town starts freaking out about witches, she’s the one whose lies result in some innocent women getting hanged.
 Abigail isn’t a sympathetic character.
 She’s pretty darn selfish.
 But the way Winona plays her, she’s the most interesting person in colonial Salem.
 Honestly, the real villain of The Crucible is the patriarchy.

 Ryder Rating: 6/10, would’ve been better had the witches won...

 Sheesh, I was not about this other, earlier period piece starring Ryder opposite Daniel Day-Lewis.
 He’s playing the original fuckboy—an asshole lawyer named Newland Archer—who’s engaged to Winona’s character Mae Welland but not-so-secretly in love with Michelle Pfeiffer (who’s a badass bitch, by the way).
 But Newland can't talk about his feelings, even when Winona full-on calls him out on the fact that he’s infatuated with her cousin.
 I was furious.